Mermaid Project was a 2012-2017 series of graphic novels. The story is getting continued in a second series, Mutations.

 Of course, this meant that the other detectives saw her as an affirmative action vehicle.
 They resented her and ridiculed her.

-Her partner, Inspector Mamadou Diouf, considered that being partnered with Inspector Pennac was a punishment.
+In particular, Inspector Mamadou Diouf considered that having been partnered with Inspector Pennac was a punishment.

-However, Insp.
-Diouf botched an investigation about the death of a former soccer star’s wife.
-Pennac did her own investigation solo, unearthing what her partner had missed.
+However, Inspector Diouf botched an investigation about the death of a former soccer star’s wife.
+The sidelined Inspector Pennac did her own investigation solo, unearthing what her partner had missed.

 Though her workplace still was insufferable, the 8th’s chief, Omar Maalouf, started warming up to his new detective.